jaafit/civ-citizen/README.md

 * Start a business
 * Develop a business

-**Trigger an event:**
+**Play an event:**
 * Place a card face-up on top of the event pile, partially covering the event below.
-This card can come from your hand or from the draw pile.
 * Then place the bottom event card face-up on top of the demand pile.
 * Completely resolve this event.
 Events involving players are resolved in turn order, starting with the player to the left of the current player.